Segmentation with mixed supervision: Confidence maximization helps knowledge distillation: Experimental setting

 \paragraph{\extension{\textbf{Comparison with semi-supervised methods}}}

 \extension{We now compare the proposed approach with a series of state-of-the-art semi-supervised segmentation approaches including: UA-MT \citep{yu2019uncertainty}, GLMI \citep{Peng2021boost} and SSCO \citep{Wang2020selfpaced}.
 UA-MT is an established method to benchmark semi-supervised segmentation approaches, whereas GLMI and SSCO have recently demonstrated superior performance over the existing literature.
+We carefully tune the hyper-parameters and report the best performance for each method.
+For each semi-supervised method, we fixed the number of labeled and unlabeled training examples in each mini-batch to 4 as this yield consistent results.
+For UA-MT, the consistency weight is set to 0.1 and increased by a Gaussian ramp-up function during the first 100 epochs.
+For GLMI \citep{Peng2021boost}, the three balancing weights for controlling the relative contributions of global mutual information (MI), local MI and consistency loss are set to 1.0, 0.1 and 10.0, respectively.
+To evaluate SSCO, the light-weight architecture ENet used in the original implementation \citep{Wang2020selfpaced} is replaced by UNet for a fair comparison in our experiments.
+The values for the hyper-parameters are the same as those reported in \citep{Wang2020selfpaced}, as it empirically worked well in our experiment.
+For detailed parameter search for each method, please refer to Section \ref{sec:paramsearch-semi} in the Supplemental materials.
 Table \ref{table:ssl} reports the results from this study.
 We can observe that, under the same conditions, our approach significantly outperforms SSL state-of-the-art methods, particularly in the scenarios where less labeled images are available.
 For example, when only 3 scans are fully labeled, our method significantly outperforms the recent method in \citep{Wang2020selfpaced}, with a gap of nearly 10$\%$ in terms of DSC.
 Even though one can argue that our method employs more supervision than these approaches, the cost of it is negligible, as extra labeled pixels could mimic the human behaviour of quickly drawing scribbles in a volumetric scan. }

 \paragraph{\textbf{Ablation study on the importance of the KL term}}

 The objective of this ablation study (Table \ref{tab:results-acdc-ablationK}) is to assess the effect of balancing the importance of the KL term in our formulation.
 Particularly, the KL term plays a crucial role in the proposed formulation, as it guides the entropy term during training to avoid degenerate solutions.
 We note that the value of the KL term is typically 2 orders of magnitude smaller than the entropy objective.
 Therefore, by setting its weight ($\lambda_{{\mr{KL}}}$) to 1, we demonstrate empirically its crucial role during training when coupled with the entropy term, as in this setting the latter strongly dominates the training.
 In this scenario, we observe that the model is negatively impacted, particularly when fully-labeled images are scarce, i.e., \textit{Set-3}, significantly outperforming the lower bound model.
 This confirms our hypothesis that minimizing the entropy alone results in degenerated solutions.
 Increasing the weight of the KL term typically alleviates this issue.
 However, if much importance is given to this objective the performance also degrades.
 This is likely due to the fact that the bottom branch is strongly encouraged to follow the behaviour of the top branch, and the effect of the entropy term is diminished.